chauff/cse1500-web-transcripts/Assignment-1.md

 While `GET` and `HEAD` are request methods accepted by virtually all web servers, `PUT`, `POST` and `DELETE` are less often available, due to the implications these methods have on the server.

-To test your skills in uploading, deleting and posting data, we will make use of [http://httpbin.org/](http://httpbin.org/), a service designed to test HTTP messages.
+To test your skills in uploading data, we will make use of [http://httpbin.org/](http://httpbin.org/), a service designed to test HTTP messages.

 Below is an example of how to upload data to the server with `PUT`: